m7rlin/suno-download-helper/README.md

 2. Login to Suno.com in the Chrome instance you started with remote debugging.

-3. Install Node.js and pnpm
+3. Install Node.js (tested on node v22.14.0) and pnpm
 4. Clone this repository

 5. Install dependencies and run dev server